E-learning course: The Art of Meetings (Concept Project)

 Problem:

-A large organization identified that project leads were struggling to run effective meetings.
-Despite their technical expertise, meetings often lacked structure, ran over time, and failed to engage participants.
-This led to wasted time, unclear next steps, and reduced team morale.
+Project leads often struggle to run effective meetings.
+Despite strong technical skills, meetings can lack structure, run over time, and fail to engage participants—leading to unclear outcomes and reduced team effectiveness.

 Solution:

-After conducting a needs analysis, I recommended a scenario-based learning experience focused on real-world meeting challenges.
-The course placed learners in branching scenarios where they had to make choices about agenda planning, time management, handling dominant or disengaged participants, and encouraging balanced participation.
-Each decision provided immediate feedback, allowing managers to practice skills in a safe, realistic environment.
+Based on a needs analysis, I designed a scenario-based eLearning concept focused on common, real-world meeting challenges.
+The course places learners in branching scenarios where they make decisions related to agenda planning, time management, and managing group dynamics.
+Immediate feedback supports skill practice in a realistic, low-risk environment.

 I designed and developed this project with the following steps: